-Stan Lee is the face of Marvel Comics and one of the greatest comic book creators.
-He is a writer, movie executive producer and publisher.
+Stan Lee was the face of Marvel Comics and one of the greatest comic book creators.
+During his long eight decade career Lee was a writer, movie executive producer, publisher and the occasional actor.

 Born Stanley Martin Lieber on December 28, 1922, Stan shortened his name when he began working for his uncle’s comic book company in 1939.
 At first Stan started out refilling the ink bottles of artists but soon he began doing editorial duties before eventually writing his first superhero story in 1941.